SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/InedgesAndOutedges/README.md

 #InEdges and OutEdges of Ports

-This sample demonstrate how to InEdges and OutEdges of ports.
+This sample demonstrates how to InEdges and OutEdges the ports.